 Finding the ‘Right Mix’ of Digital Marketing and Media

-In an era where advertising options are as plentiful and diversified as the audiences business try to target in their digital campaigns, many companies are striving to find the “right mix” of online marketing initiatives for their organizations.
+In an era where advertising options are as plentiful and diversified as the audiences business try to target in their digital campaigns, many companies are striving to find the right mix of online marketing initiatives for their organizations.

 For the most part, there isn’t a perfect mix that all professionals should follow.
 Instead, each organization needs to develop a mix that will work best for their unique needs.
 In order to fully understand what you’re dealing with, it’s important to know how each common digital marketing strategy can help your brand in its own way.
 Building that foundational knowledge can help you identify which tactics to emphasize, and which ones align with each of your predetermined company goals.

 Banner advertising — also often referred to as display advertising — is generally what most people think of initially when they picture digital marketing initiatives: images or animations served to the audience of a publication in designated areas of that website.
-And while the average user sees over 1,700 banner ads per month1, the sector is still going strong.
-According to the European Business Review, ad spends on this form of digital marketing was projected to hit $17.3 billion2 across several European countries in 2019.
+And while the average user sees over 1,700 banner ads per month, the sector is still going strong.
+According to the European Business Review, ad spends on this form of digital marketing was projected to hit $17.3 billion across several European countries in 2019.
 You might consider investing in banner advertising for the following reasons:

 - Increased Brand Awareness: Like roadside billboards, website banners are displayed in high-traffic locations, so prospective customers will see them again and again.
 And every time they pass (or swipe) by, they’re reminded that you exist and that you could solve their problem.